supreethr23/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex3.md

-# Exercise 3: Verify the JumpStart HCIBox deployment
+# Exercise 3: Verify the JumpStart HCI Box deployment

 In this exercise, you'll be verifying and confirming the successful deployment and configuration of Azure Stack HCI in the Azure Portal.